 - " Nevada only has one facility CON, which it applies to hospitals in rural areas.
-Alabama, Florida, Kentucky, Oregon and Washington, on the other hand, only require CONs in urban areas.
-In those states, the laws contain explicit exceptions that allow rural providers to operate without CONs. - " In New York, skilled nursing facilities must get a CON to add beds designated specifically for AIDS patients.
-Yet Connecticut maintains a specific exception for nursing home beds restricted for use by AIDS patients.
-Those beds do not require a CON.
-Missouri goes a step further and allows full nursing homes dedicated to the care of AIDS patients to open without a CON. - " Many states require facilities to obtain a CON to offer cardiac or cardiovascular surgeries, but not other types of surgeries.
-Hawaii is the only state to require a CON for neurosurgery. - " Most states regulate hospice care and/or hospice facilities, but Connecticut and Maine maintain exceptions for hospices so that they are not covered by CONs.
+Alabama, Florida, Kentucky, Oregon and Washington, on the other hand, require CONs in urban areas.
+In those states, the laws contain explicit exceptions that allow some rural providers to operate without CONs. - " In New York, skilled nursing facilities must get a CON to add beds designated specifically for AIDS patients.
+Yet Missouri allows nursing homes dedicated to the care of AIDS patients to open without a CON. - " Many states require facilities to obtain a CON to offer cardiac or cardiovascular surgeries, but not other types of surgeries. - " Most states regulate hospice care and/or hospice facilities, but Connecticut, Florida, Iowa, Maine, and Washington maintain exceptions for hospices so that they are not covered by CONs.